 - Provide you with continued support. advice and assistance throughout the debt recovery process.

-- Ensure that your reputation is protected at all times by always acting in a professional, compliant and ethical manner
+- Ensure that your reputation is always protected by always acting in a professional, compliant, and ethical manner.

-- Provide you with Debt Manager access to enable you to keep yourself updated as to the progress of your cases at all times
+- Provide you with Debt Manager access to enable you to keep updated as to the progress of your cases.

 If you have any questions about our service or would like to discuss your matters with us in greater detail, please contact the Business Development Team on 0330 024 6342

 A. You need to weigh up whether the expenses and energy spent in recovering the debt are justified by the amount you are owed.
 Sometimes, it might be financially reasonable to write off small debts, however, this could set a precedent for the future.
 Always investigate why you have not been paid; for example, if your client is unhappy with the service they’ve received, you might want to rectify that first.

 It is also very important to check whether your debt has not been paid by a limited company due to its insolvency.
 You can do this by checking the Government website, Companies House: https://find-and-update.company-information.service.gov.uk/.